-OVERVIEW: Haim Saban and his wife Cheryl move many of their philanthropic contributions though the Saban Family Foundation.
-Saban's philanthropy focuses on Jewish causes both domestically and abroad.
+OVERVIEW: Haim Saban and his wife Cheryl do much of their grantmaking though the Saban Family Foundation.
+Saban's philanthropy prioritizes Jewish causes both domestically and abroad.
 In 2007, the foundation made headlines with a $14 million grant to complete the children's hospital at Soroka Medical Center in Beersheba.
 At home, Saban has given millions to Friends of Israel Defense Forces.
-He's also deep into policy issues that advocate for Israel.
+He is also deep into policy issues that advocate for Israel.
 Apart from Jewish causes, Saban has been a strong funder of children's hospitals, particularly in Los Angeles.
 He and Cheryl have also funded women's empowerment groups and education outfits.

 BACKGROUND: A native of Alexandria, Egypt, Haim Saban immigrated to Israel where he attended agricultural school and served in the Israeli Defense Force.
 Saban relocated to France in the 1970s and established an independent record company that soon catapulted to the top of the European labels industry.
 Saban arrived in Los Angeles in 1983, where he launched a chain of recording studios that rapidly became the top supplier of music for television.
 In 1988, he formed Saban Entertainment, producing several major hits, including X-Men and Mighty Morphin Power Rangers.
 Saban later sold Fox Family Channel, a joint venture with News Corp., to Disney in 2001 for $5 billion.
 His Saban Brands owns and manages the Power Rangers brand.